mglantz/magnusandmyriam.github.io/festivities_en.md

 14:30-03:00 To be decided.
 03:00: The last party animals go off to bed.
 ```

+# Toastmasters - If you have a speech
+Contact our toastmasters if you have a speech.
+* Carlos

 # Where is the wedding?
 The wedding will be at Magnus' family's farm, Brunnsta Gård, just ```north of Stockholm, in Sweden```.